Casa Cartagena Boutique Hotel & Spa

 Cuzco’s location and altitude result in only two seasons: rainy and dry.
 The rainy season typically lasts from November to March, with the heaviest rains arriving in January and February.
 The best time to visit Cuzco and the surrounding area is during April-October.
 Though daytime temperatures rest in the mid-to upper 60s throughout the year, the city sees fewer rain showers during its winter months.
 Bring warm clothing as night-time temperatures dip into the low 30s and 40s due to the altitude.

-Call us on to start planning your vacation to Casa Cartagena Boutique Hotel & Spa or take a look at our itineraries to Peru
+To start planning your vacation to Casa Cartagena Boutique Hotel & Spa

 The contemporary Casa Cartagena Boutique Hotel & Spa is set within a beautifully restored colonial mansion within colonial Cuzco's historic center, and just two blocks away from main plaza.
 Stunning accommodation and very friendly service.